Bracciata/TomIEPBot/README.md

 Tom is an Azure Bot to assist students and guardians with navigating the process of setting up an IEP and ensuring it is being followed.

 ## The Issue Tom Solves
-Ensuring students with disabilities have an equal right to learning opportunities especially now that the Education System is in a period of large changes.
+Ensuring students with disabilities have an equal right to an education especially now that the Education System is in a period of large changes due to the Covid-19 Pandemic making it easier for students to be left behind.

 ## Directory
 iep-assistant-react/